Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Potty training

-New puppies don’t have complete control over their little fuzzy bodies yet and may have accidents in the house.
+New puppies don’t have complete control over their little fuzzy bodies yet so that they may have accidents in the house.

 It’s frustrating, but you don’t want to punish your furry friend for something it can’t control.
 You can begin house training immediately, though.
 Maintain a routine with plenty of opportunities to go outside.